 The Hydrogen Materials Advanced Research Consortium (HyMARC), composed of Sandia National Laboratories, National Renewable Energy Laboratory, Pacific Northwest National Laboratory, Lawrence Livermore National Laboratory, and Lawrence Berkeley National Laboratory, SLAC National Accelerator Laboratory, and National Institute of Standards and Technology, has been formed with the objective of addressing the scientific gaps blocking the advancement of solid-state storage materials.

-The Fuel Cell Technologies Office (FCTO) has established collaborative research consortia comprising a core team of U.S. Department of Energy (DOE) national laboratories and competitively selected individual projects.
+The Hydrogen and Fuel Cell Technologies Office (HFTO) has established collaborative research consortia comprising a core team of U.S. Department of Energy (DOE) national laboratories and competitively selected individual projects.
 These core teams have the responsibility to carry out foundational research and provide support for the individual project's research efforts.
 As a collaborative effort, it is expected that the national laboratory core team will have substantial involvement with each individual project's research effort.

 HyMARC research activities will focus on the thermodynamic and kinetic limitations of storage materials, including mass transport, surface chemistry, and processes at solid-solid interfaces.
 HyMARC is also part of the Energy Materials Network (EMN) aimed to solve industry’s toughest challenges through an innovative approach to materials research and development.